Shane32/GraphQL.AspNetCore3/README.md

-This project does not include user interfaces, such as GraphiQL or Playground, but you can include references to the ones provided by the [GraphQL Server](https://github.com/graphql-dotnet/server) repository which work well.
+This project does not include user interfaces, such as GraphiQL or Playground, but you can include references to the ones provided by the [GraphQL Server](https://github.com/graphql-dotnet/server) repository which work well with ASP.Net Core 3.1+.
 Below is a list of the nuget packages offered:

 | Package                                              | Downloads                                                                                                                                                                             | NuGet Latest                                                                                                                                                                         |
 |------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|